Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone: Relaxed profile from the local Fokker-Planck equation

 where $\mathfrak{b}$ is set by the initial/boundary conditions.
 We consider $q = \{0.1, 1.0, 10.0\}$, and setting $N_\tau = 200$ we find that the solution becomes insensitive to $\R_\mathrm{max}$ for

-This formula is compatible with the simple model of the scatterings on the orbit at $\R_\LC$: $q\, \R_\LC$ is the amplitude of the ``kicks'' received over an orbital period, and less than one star in a million is expected to end up at $5\,\sigma = 5 \, q\, \R_\LC$ from $\R_\LC$.
-For this work, we set $y_\mathrm{max}$ according to \eqref{eq:ymax}, and set $N_\tau=200$ and $N_y = 800$.
-The latter has been chosen so that, for any value of $q$ explored, the number of values of $\R$ inside the loss cone and outside the loss cone larger or equal to $20$.
-In Fig.~\ref{fig:ymax_test} we show the solution for $q=\{0.1, 1.0, 10.0\}$, highlighting that our choice of $\R_\mathrm{max}$ is ensures that the distribution function is uniform in $\tau$ at large $\R$, and is asymptotic to a logarithm (Eq.~\eqref{eq:log_outside}).
+This formula has a simple interpretation: $q\, \R_\LC$ is the amplitude $\sigma$ of the ``kicks'' received over an orbital period, and less than one star in a million is expected to end up at $5\,\sigma = 5 \, q\, \R_\LC$ from $\R_\LC$.
+In this work, we set $y_\mathrm{max}$ according to Eq.~\eqref{eq:ymax}, and set $N_\tau=200$ and $N_y = 800$.
+This resolution ensures that, for any value of $q$ explored, inside and outside the loss cone there are at least $20$ grid points.
+In Fig.~\ref{fig:ymax_test} we show the solution for $q=\{0.1, 1.0, 10.0\}$; our choice of $\R_\mathrm{max}$ ensures that the DF is uniform in $\tau$ at large $\R$, and approaches a logarithm.